impleri/dimension-skills/readme.md

 ### Register

-We use the `DimensionSkillEvents.register` ***server*** event to register dimension restrictions.
-If the player
-***matches*** the criteria, the following restrictions are applied.
+We use the `dimensionSkills.register` event to register dimension restrictions.
+If the player ***matches*** the criteria, the following restrictions are applied.
 This can cascade with other restrictions, so any restrictions which replaces a dimension will trump any which only add restrictions to the dimension.
 Also, any restrictions which deny the ability will trump any which allow it.
 We also expose these methods to indicate what restrictions are in place for when a player meets that condition.
 By default, no restrictions are set, so be sure to set actual restrictions.

+As an extension to PlayerSkills, all the [common restriction facets](https://github.com/impleri/player-skills#kubejs-restrictions-api) are usable here.

 #### Replacement methods